A unique, ring-like radio source with quadrilateral structure detected with machine learning

 \astronomaly{} ranks each object in the dataset according to anomaly score and presents these in a visual interface.
 We manually evaluated the 200 most anomalous sources, giving them a score out of 5 for ``interestingness''.
 This is inherently subjective, but we focused on radio galaxies with complex and unusual morphology.
 Finally, we applied the novel active learning algorithm of \cite{Lochner2021} and sorted the data by the active anomaly score.
 Through this process, we discovered a source with very unusual morphology, which is the topic of this paper.
 We note that this source was ranked in the top 1.2\% of the unlabelled data after applying active learning, illustrating how rapidly \astronomaly{} can discover interesting sources with only a very small amount of human labelling.

-Located in the Abell 209 field 30\arcmin{} south of the field centre, the source discovered by \astronomaly{} has a ring-like structure with four, uneven hot spots and ears extending to either side.
+\review{Located at right ascension and declination 22$^{\circ}$.9895, -13$^{\circ}$.5763}, the source discovered by \astronomaly{} has a ring-like structure with four, uneven hot spots and ears extending to either side.
 It resembles an Odd Radio Circle \citep[ORC,][]{Norris2021} and in deference to the ORC theme, we will refer to it as SAURON - a Steep And Uneven Ring Of Nonthermal radiation.